-The WRIA 8 Salmon Recovery Council is composed of elected representatives from

-  25 local cities and two counties (King and Snohimish), and concerned citizens,

-  scientists, and representatives from environmental interests and state agencies.

-  Established in 2007 when the WRIA 8 Steering Committee and WRIA 8 Forum were

-  combined, the Salmon Recovery Council oversees implementation of the

-  science-based Chinook Salmon Conservation Plan in the Lake

-  Washington/Cedar/Sammamish Watershed.
-The watershed, also known as Water

-  Resource Inventory Area (WRIA) 8, runs from the Puget Sound nearshore and

-  inlands from the north end of Elliott Bay to south Everett, and east to the Bear

-  Creek basin, the Issaquah Alps, and upper reaches of the Cedar River.
+The WRIA 8 Salmon Recovery Council is composed of elected representatives from 25 local cities and two counties (King and Snohimish), and concerned citizens, scientists, and representatives from environmental interests and state agencies.
+Established in 2007 when the WRIA 8 Steering Committee and WRIA 8 Forum were combined, the Salmon Recovery Council oversees implementation of the science-based Chinook Salmon Conservation Plan in the Lake Washington/Cedar/Sammamish Watershed.
+The watershed, also known as Water Resource Inventory Area (WRIA) 8, runs from the Puget Sound nearshore and inlands from the north end of Elliott Bay to south Everett, and east to the Bear Creek basin, the Issaquah Alps, and upper reaches of the Cedar River.

-  View the Third Trimester 2013 Summary of Services provided by the cost-shared

-  staff per the WRIA 8 Interlocal Agreement (Adobe Acrobat)
+View the First Trimester 2014 Summary of Services provided by the cost-shared staff per the WRIA 8 Interlocal Agreement (Adobe Acrobat)

 - Salmon Recovery Council Meeting Schedule

 - List of Salmon Recovery Council Members

 - Salmon Recovery Council meeting agendas and documents

 The Management Committee is a subset of the WRIA 8 Salmon Recovery Council.
 The committee is charged with administrative duties on the Salmon Recovery Council's behalf, in particular, oversight of the cost-shared service provider team and the budget.
 For more information, contact Jason Mulvihill-Kuntz, WRIA 8 Watershed Coordinator, email@example.com, (206) 477-4780.